Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

-In this work, we study the magneto-optical Kerr and Faraday effects in $\mathcal{PT}$-symmetric antiferromagnets.
-Our symmetry analysis shows that in such systems, only the quantum metric contributes to the optical conductivity tensor.
-We derive the universal formulas without assuming any symmetry for the complex refractive indices.
-Based on the complex refractive indices, the generic formulas involving quantum metric for Kerr and Faraday effects in three-dimensional (3D) and two-dimensional (2D) $\mathcal{PT}$-symmetric systems are given.
-Using a tight-binding model and first-principles calculations, we show that the quantum metric can solely induce large MOEs without the Berry curvature.
+In this Letter, we extend the conventional MOEs to the generalized MOEs and introduce the quantum metric-induced generalized MOEs.
+The generalized MOEs describe magnetism-dependent optical polarization effects that include contributions from the quantum metric.
+We develop the general formulas involving the quantum metric in three-dimensional (3D) and two-dimensional (2D) $\mathcal{PT}$-symmetric systems.
+Using the tight-binding model and first-principles calculations, based on our generic formulas, we show that the quantum metric can solely induce remarkable generalized MOEs.
+Our theory explains the Kerr rotations observed in $\mathcal{PT}$-symmetric antiferromagnets, resolving discrepancies between existing theories and experiments, and challenges the notion that only Berry curvature drives MOEs.

-\textit{Formulas and symmetry analysis.}---The complex refractive indices of the eigenmodes of a magnetic material can be obtained by solving the wave equations.
-When light is incident along the normal direction to the surface, typically, there should be two different eigenmodes, and the complex refractive indices $n_\pm$ of the two eigenmodes are given by [Supplementary Material (SM)~\cite{SM} Sec.
-II]